Cognigy/Documentation/docs/en/docs/insights/dashboard-calls.md

 ### Top Intents

-Displays the top-rated number of intents used, with a maximum of 6 intents shown in the summary view and 25 in the detailed view.
+Shows the top-rated number of intents used, with a maximum of 6 intents shown in the summary view and 25 in the detailed view.
 Whenever an intent is matched, it is recorded in the analytics data.
 The data is then grouped by the matched intent and sorted in descending order.

 Source table: